vocativ-dataviz/starter/README.md

 This is the main file for the app, where initial variables are defined, data is loaded, and the proper function to visualize the data is called.

 #### map.coffee
-If you'd like to map some data, this file defines the mapData() function which automatically pulls data from the **data** variable
+If you'd like to map some data, this file defines the mapData() function which automatically pulls data from the **data** variable.
+You will need to modify the code to properly accept whatever shape your data is in.

 ## So you wanna deploy an interactive?
 Follow this basic checklist!